 Effective June 1, 2008, the Company adopted the Accounting Standards Board's ("AcSB") replacement of Section 1506, Accounting Changes.
-The new standard allows for voluntary changes in accounting policy only when they result in the financial statements providing reliable and more relevant information; requires changes in accounting policy to be applied retrospectively unless doing so is impracticable; requires prior period errors to be corrected retrospectively, and calls for enhanced disclosures about the effects of changes in accounting policies, estimates and errors on the financial statements.
-The adoption of this standard did not have any impact on the Company's financial statements during the three-month period ended August 31, 2008.
+The new standard allows for voluntary changes in accounting policy only when they result in the financial statements providing reliable and more relevant information; requires changes in accounting policy to be applied retrospectively unless doing so is impracticable; requires prior period errors to be corrected retrospectively; and calls for enhanced disclosures about the effects of changes in accounting policies, estimates and errors on the financial statements.
+The adoption of this standard did not have any impact on the Company's financial statements during the three-month and six-month periods ended November 30, 2008.